 Resolution of Ownership

-In the Summer of 1921, the City of Miami decided to re-organize and issue a new charter.
-Since the time of incorporation, Miami was run by a city council.
-Following the special election of 1921, the city issued a new charter and voted for a city commission to replace the council.
-The first city commission was known as the “Bankers Commission” because all five members elected were former bank officers.
+In the Summer of 1921, the City of Miami decided to re-organize the municipality.
+Since the time of its incorporation in 1896, Miami was run by a mayor and city council but that changed in 1921 when a special election led to a recharter of the city’s government composition to a city manager led government who reported to a five-person city commission.
+The first commission was known as the “Bankers Commission” because all five members elected were former bank officers.

 In the meantime, the city awarded the fill contract to the Clark Dredging Company on April 29, 1924.
 The contract required Clark to complete the dredge and fill phase of the construction of Bayfront Park by December 1, 1924.
 The aspiration to finish the first phase of the park by December created more urgency for the city to complete the acquisition of Elser Pier.